 - 2.1 A Solo Freestyle (ISF) competition entry consists of one (1) Performer. - 2.2 Heading: the direction in which the front of the torso of the Performer faces. - 2.3 Move: a change in body position, and/or a rotation around one or more of the three (3) body axes,.
 See Addendum B. - 2.4 Anti-Chamber: area used by competitors as a waiting area for entrance into the flight chamber.
-This area is separated from public viewing areas and is the exclusive use for competitors on call. - 2.5 Diffuser: where the diameter of the flight chamber increases resulting in reduced pressure (usually it's above the transparent viewing section). - 2.6 Flight: a competitor's performance in the flight chamber. - 2.
-Routine: a sequence of moves performed during the working time. - 2.6.1 Compulsory Routine: a routine, without music, composed of three (3) Compulsory Sequences, as shown in Addendum A, and other moves at the Performer's discretion.
-The order in which these Compulsory Sequences and other moves are performed is chosen by the Performer. - 2.6.2 Free Routine: a routine composed of moves chosen entirely by the Performer.
-The competitor may choreograph the routine to a chosen music. - Working Time: The period of time during which a Performer may perform a routine during a Flight.
+This area is separated from public viewing areas and is the exclusive use for competitors on call. - 2.5 Diffuser: where the diameter of the flight chamber increases resulting in reduced pressure (usually it's above the transparent viewing section). - 2.6 Flight: a competitor's performance in the flight chamber. - 2.6.1 Routine: a sequence of moves performed during the working time. - 2.6.2 Compulsory Routine: a routine, without music, composed of three (3) Compulsory Sequences, as shown in Addendum A, and other moves at the Performer's discretion.
+The order in which these Compulsory Sequences and other moves are performed is chosen by the Performer. - 2.6.3 Free Routine: a routine composed of moves chosen entirely by the Performer.
+The competitor may choreograph the routine to a chosen music. - 2.7 flight chamber: the entire transparent viewing section part of the tunnel (May include parts of a glass diffuser) - 2.8 Working Time: The period of time during which a Performer may perform a routine during a Flight.
 Working time starts the instant the Performer begins flying, as determined by the Judges. - Compulsory Routine: Working Time is 45 seconds. - Free Routine: Working Time is minimum 75 to a maximum of 90 seconds.

 Each Performer must declare the length of his/her Free Routine before the competition begins.
 Music duration must not be longer than 10 seconds over the routine's time.